November 26 ~ Of All the Gin Joints

 As time goes by.”

-Based on the unpublished play, Everybody Comes to Rick's, the film began production without a finished script or a clear ending.
-But the scenes, characters, and dialogue have become memorable with time.
+Based on the unpublished play Everybody Comes to Rick’s, the film began production without a finished script or a clear ending.
+Still, its scenes, characters, and lines have become unforgettable with time.

-"I stick my neck out for nobody," said Bogart's character, the hard-drinking, tough cynic who loved and lost his great love Ilsa in Paris years earlier.
+“I stick my neck out for nobody,” said Bogart’s character — the hard-drinking cynic who loved and lost his great love Ilsa in Paris years earlier.

-It's impossible to imagine any other actors playing the lovers, but producer Hal B. Wallis nearly hired Ronald Reagan and Ann Sheridan for the roles of Rick and Ilsa.
-The classic film won three Oscars, including Picture, Director, and Screenplay (Julius & Philip Epstein and Howard Koch).
+It’s impossible to imagine other actors in the roles, though producer Hal B. Wallis nearly cast Ronald Reagan and Ann Sheridan.
+The film ultimately won three Oscars: Picture, Director, and Screenplay (Julius & Philip Epstein and Howard Koch).

-"The more you see it the more the whole film gains resonance," raved reviewer Roger Ebert.
-"Seeing the film over and over again, year after year, I find it never grows over-familiar.
-It plays like a favorite musical album; the more I know it, the more I like it."
+Reviewer Roger Ebert once wrote, “The more you see it, the more the whole film gains resonance.
+It never grows over-familiar… the more I know it, the more I like it.”